Table of Contents

 Current leadership development approaches have not proved to be effective

 Traditional approaches to leadership development are not delivering on their promise.
 Senior leaders hold a surprisingly dim view of the programming in their organizations, with only 23% rating leadership development as “high quality.”
 Data suggests that barely 10% of the $200 billion spent annually for corporate training and development in the U.S. delivers concrete results.
-Much has been written about signature programs and using coaching and mentoring, but career development guidance, direct manager coaching, and action learning project assignments are too often neglected.
+Much has been written about signature programs and the use of coaching and mentoring, but career development guidance, direct manager coaching, and action-learning project assignments are too often neglected.

 An article in HBR suggested that learning does not translate to better organizational performance because people soon revert to their old ways of doing things.
-It further points to what can be summarized as 1) a lack of follow-up and post-class reinforcement and accountability for behavioral changes and 2) a poorly defined “leadership culture” where shared understanding, expectations, and collaborative behaviors from and between leaders are self-sustaining.
-Without support and coaching from direct supervisors and managers for adopting and exhibiting new skills and behaviors, the likelihood of changes in approaches to leading and managing others is minimized.
+It further points to what can be summarized as 1) a lack of follow-up and post-class reinforcement and accountability for behavioral changes, and 2) a poorly defined “leadership culture” where shared understanding, expectations, and collaborative behaviors from and between leaders are self-sustaining.
+Without support and coaching from direct supervisors and managers to adopt and exhibit new skills and behaviors, the likelihood of changes in approaches to leading and managing others is minimized.
 Leadership development priorities sadly underemphasize the post-learning environment as a development opportunity.

 Traditional programs are also seen as not sufficiently responsive to the needs and preferences of the most significant portion of new leaders and HiPos, the Millennials.
-Born between 1981 and 1996, they are between the ages of 29 and 44 and represent the prime age range for managerial and leadership succession roles.
-Some research has found that only 36% of millennials report that their management and leadership skills were adequately developed, which is problematic when only 18% of those same millennials felt confident in their current leadership capabilities.
+Born between 1981 and 1996, they are aged 29 to 44 and represent the prime age range for managerial and leadership succession roles.
+Some research has found that only 36% of millennials report that their management and leadership skills were adequately developed, which is problematic, given that only 18% of those same millennials felt confident in their current leadership capabilities.

-Other studies suggest that only 28% of leadership development program participants are Millennials.
-This starkly contrasts their preferences and motivations, with 72% of them valuing (some say crave) feedback, coaching, and learning or growth opportunities as the primary drivers of their motivation to continue with their current employer.
+Other studies suggest that only 28% of participants in leadership development programs are Millennials.
+This starkly contrasts with their preferences and motivations: 72% value (some say crave) feedback, coaching, and learning or growth opportunities as the primary drivers of their motivation to continue with their current employer.

 Leadership development priorities to best address business and employee needs